Welcome to my comprehensive guide on how to punish a sub effectively.

 For example, if part of the rationale behind punishment is to atone and put an end to the issue, sooner is better than later.
 But if you’re going for deterrence, maybe giving your sub a week or two to contemplate the impending consequences is a good idea.

 So, want your sub to stop thinking about it and move on?
 Punish quickly.
 Want to make a point?
 Punish slowly.
 Bear in mind the practical constraints of time in picking out a punishment.
 If you want to punish as soon as the need arises, design your punishment to be quick and simple.
-If you’re going to go through a list of infractions once a week on Saturdays, feel free to go to town on a high protocol filled ritual.
+If you’re going to go through a list of infractions once a week on Saturdays, pull out all the stops and go to town on a high protocol filled ritual.
+Just make sure you design something which is going to be practically workable.

 Should the punishment fit the crime?